Content navigation:

 Store A gets the highest added value, because its customers have a high level of trust taking for granted that the prices are low.
 Store B depends on its competitors with less optimal prices from the buyers’ viewpoint even though the prices in store B are just as low as in Store A. Store C has unreasonably high prices for their main categories compared to competitors, and has low added value.
 We added another type, Store D, which is a luxurious brand with a loyal customer base, yet still high prices.
 Based on the image, retailers should try keeping their business within the green quadrants of the graph as it helps them to get more revenue while keeping customers loyal.

 The simple example we’ve outlined also shows the importance of identifying your real competitors and true KVIs as these products impact price perception and customers’ loyalty the most.
-And that’s where you need advanced pricing software.
+And that’s where you need advanced pricing innovation.
 Competera’s recurrent neural networks analyze retailer's and competitive historical data to find the real impact every market player has on sales as well as identify true KVIs in your portfolio.
 This, in turn, is the key to reinforce customers’ loyalty and increase market share.
-Click below to learn more and explore new opportunities.
+Click below to learn more and explore new opportunities driven by innovation.

 FAQ